Burt Reynolds: College

-While at Florida State, Reynolds roomed with future college football coach, broadcaster, and analyst Lee Corso, and also became a brother of the Phi Delta Theta fraternity.
+While at Florida State, Reynolds roomed with future college football coach, broadcaster, and analyst Lee Corso, and also became a brother in the Phi Delta Theta fraternity.
+Reynolds and Corso remained close friends for 64 years, staying in regular contact throughout their lives; according to Corso, they spoke about once a month and had last talked two weeks before Reynolds's death in 2018.
 He earned his first start of the 1954 football season at right halfback in FSU's inaugural victory of the season against the University of Louisville.
 Reynolds tallied a one-yard touchdown in the game.
 Despite suffering a separated shoulder in the middle of the season, Reynolds finished his freshman season with 16 carries for 134 rushing yards and two touchdowns.
-He also caught four passes for 76 yards, returned five punts, and had an interception on defense.
+He also caught four passes for 76 yards, returned five punts, and had an interception while playing defense.

-In 1955, Reynolds was slated to start in the backfield for the Seminoles (8–4 in 1954), but suffered torn cartilage in his right knee during preseason workouts.
+In 1955, Reynolds was slated to start in the backfield for the Seminoles (8–4 in 1954), but suffered a torn cartilage in his right knee during preseason workouts.
 After testing the injured knee in a "B" game versus Georgia Tech, Reynolds realized he could not make cuts like he once did and left school.
 "I knew then I was finished as a football player," he told The Palm Beach Post.
-A week later, Reynolds underwent a knee operation at St. Mary's Hospital in West Palm Beach.
+A week later, Reynolds underwent knee surgery at St. Mary's Hospital in West Palm Beach.
 His surgeon predicted he could resume his playing career the following year.

-Two months later, Reynolds, then 19, was critically injured in an automobile accident on State Road A1A, suffering internal injuries, including a ruptured spleen, after colliding with a stalled truck.
+However, two months later, Reynolds, then 19, was critically injured in an automobile accident on Florida State Road A1A, suffering internal injuries, including a ruptured spleen, after colliding with a stalled truck.
 The driver of the truck fled the scene, according to the newspaper report.
-Reynolds said he lost a prized wristwatch from the 1955 Sun Bowl game in the crash, which left his vehicle totaled.
+Reynolds said he lost a prized wristwatch from the 1955 Sun Bowl game in the crash and left his vehicle totaled.

 Reynolds did not return to the Florida State campus for almost two years.
 To keep up with his studies, he enrolled at Palm Beach Junior College (PBJC) in neighboring Lake Park in early 1956.
 When Reynolds returned to Florida State in 1957, he rejoined the football team as a backup halfback, but was hampered by lingering injuries from the car accident.
-In an away game against Boston College in late September, Reynolds averaged four yards on three carries and caught two passes.
-He was blamed, fairly or not, for the team's loss to North Carolina State University on October 12, 1957.
+In an away game against Boston College, Reynolds averaged four yards on three carries and caught two passes.
+He was blamed, fairly or unfairly, for the team's loss to North Carolina State University on October 12, 1957.
 Immediately after the game, he told his teammates that he was done with football.
-Convinced that his playing days were over, Reynolds returned home and got engaged to Jean Hayden, a former beauty queen from Jacksonville, Florida, who was attending FSU.
-The couple never wed.
-Hayden, a speech major in college, wed FSU grad and Navy veteran Edwin Watson Richardson Jr., a car dealer in Tallahassee, in 1959.
+Convinced that his playing days were over, Reynolds returned home and got engaged to Virginia Jean Hayden (1936–2013), a former beauty queen from Jacksonville, Florida, who was attending FSU.
+The couple did not wed.
+In 1959, Hayden, a speech major in college, wed FSU grad and Navy veteran Edwin Watson Richardson Jr., a car dealer in Tallahassee.